 - Analyse the pooled data from the survey as usual with percentages for the issues mentioned most often.
 (Use finite population correction) - Analyse order effects and effect of being on the list read to the respondent.
-(Variance analysis may be a good method but often even simpler methods are sufficient) - Remember this is not a finite population survey but an experiment and the population should be regarded as infinite (You are primarily not interested in what happened in this population, but what will happen in the future).
+(Variance analysis may be a good method but often even simpler methods are sufficient) - Remember the experiment is not a finite population survey but an experiment and the population should be regarded as infinite (You are not primarily interested in what happens in this population, but what will happen in similar studies in the future).